adam0white/AI-Study-Companion/docs/epics.md

 **And** retrieved memories are relevant to the current conversation **And** I can verify memory usage in companion responses

-**Prerequisites:** Stories 2.1, 1.5 (chat connection)
+**Prerequisites:** Stories 2.1, 1.6 (chat connection)

 **Technical Notes:**
 - Implement memory retrieval functions
 - Query both short-term and long-term memory structures
 - Filter/rank memories by relevance
 - Pass memories to response generation (can be placeholder initially)
-- Architecture workflow will define exact retrieval algorithm
+- See Architecture document: "Data Architecture > Database Schema" for query patterns and memory table structures

 ---